Dev-hwang/flutter_foreground_task/README.md

 #### :hatched_chick: Start manually

 1. Initialize the `FlutterForegroundTask`.
 You can use the `FlutterForegroundTask.init()` function to set notifications and task options.
-* `androidNotificationOptions`: Notification options for Android platform.
+* `androidNotificationOptions`: Options for setting up notifications on the Android platform.
-* `iosNotificationOptions`: Notification options for iOS platform.
+* `iosNotificationOptions`: Options for setting up notifications on the iOS platform.
-* `foregroundTaskOptions`: Options for setting the foreground task behavior in detail.
+* `foregroundTaskOptions`: Options for setting the foreground task.
 * `printDevLog`: Whether to show the developer log.
 If this value is set to true, you can see logs of the activity (start, stop, etc) of the flutter_foreground_task plugin.
 It does not work in release mode.
 The default is `false`.

 ```dart